melanieseltzer/gulp-haml-boilerplate/README.md

-# Gulp HAML Boilerplate
+# Gulp Haml Boilerplate
-A simple front-end Gulp workflow to get you up and coding quickly and painlessly!
+My personal front-end Gulp workflow for Haml and Sass.
+A simple boilerplate to get you up and running quickly.
+Uses BrowserSync for live-reloading in the browser.
+Less refreshing, more coding! :fire:

-## Start
+## Thanks :+1:

 This boilerplate uses: